EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### user identity

-The user identity is the unique identifier of a user in EnOS.
-A user is authenticated through the user identity to access the EnOS Console and APIs and authorized to manage and operate the EnOS resources, applications or systems, etc..
+The user identity is the unique identifier of a user in EnOS™.
+A user is authenticated through the user identity to access the EnOS™ Console and APIs and authorized to manage and operate the EnOS™ resources, applications or systems, etc..

 ## V